kakaiba-talaga/DebugAI/README.md

 ### Restore Back-up

-By the default, a back-up file is created.
-To restore the script to its original state:
+By default, depending on the number of batch changes, there could be several back-up files being created.
+To restore the script to its _original state_:

 ```shell
 python debugai.py {SCRIPT_NAME} --restore